 Roundhouse is tied to curriculum in the Journalism and Communication AAT degrees of the Communication Studies department.
 It is produced each semester by students in Comm 78/79: Media Practicum I and II and features stories they write and submissions from others.
 It aims to raise student voices and foreground equity and community building through its production and exchange.

 Roundhouse draws its name from local railroad history and roundhouses that would, literally, give trains a possibility to turn around.
 As such, a roundhouse is a metaphor for transformative learning and life redesign.
-Further, roundhouses have been structures created by some indigenous nations around the world and locally for healing and cultural survival.
-We value learning as a space for this and have built areas for cultural work, intersectional identities, and a discussion of pathways within the site in a section called, Crossroads.
+Further, roundhouses are structures created by some indigenous nations around the world and locally for healing and cultural survival.
+We value learning as a space for this and have collaborated to name and build areas for cultural work, intersectional identities, and learning pathways within the site in a section called, Crossroads.
 Lastly, a roundhouse is an upward kick in martial arts that resonates as a symbol of empowerment.

 As a journalism site, we share publicly-oriented stories that intersect with current events, issues and lifestyles.
 This includes, but is not limited to, nonfiction features (may incorporate a first-person voice), profiles, reviews, podcasts, digital stories, documentary poetry and more.

 We believe that communication can build inclusive community if it is directed to these ends.
 We are committed to equitably platforming transformative stories—furthering social justice initiatives, voicing identities and growing community.

 We’re Roundhouse—Sierra College’s first online journalism platform connecting the corners of Sierra through story.